-Code Q. CCF nonqualified withdrawals.
-The corporation will report your share of nonqualified withdrawals from a capital construction fund (CCF).
+Code Q. Capital construction fund (CCF) nonqualified withdrawals.
+The corporation will report your share of nonqualified withdrawals from a CCF.
 These withdrawals are taxed separately from your other gross income at the highest marginal ordinary income or capital gains tax rate.
 Attach a statement to your federal income tax return to show your computation of both the tax and interest for a nonqualified withdrawal.
-Include the tax and interest on Schedule 2 (Form 1040), line 10.
-In the space to the left of line 10, enter the amount of tax and interest and "CCF."
+Include the tax and interest on Schedule 2 (Form 1040), line 21.
+In the space to the left of line 21, enter the amount of tax and interest and "CCF."
 See Pub.
 595 for details.

 Code R. Depletion information-Oil and gas.
 This is your share of gross income from the property, share of production for the tax year, and other information needed to figure your depletion deduction for oil and gas wells.
 The corporation should also allocate to you a proportionate share of the adjusted basis of each corporate oil or gas property.
-See Pub.
-535 for details on how to figure your depletion deduction.